inesfolha/masterblog_api/README.md

 - Flask installed.
 - To make the backend work, you may need to install a package called flask-cors.

+- If you want to use the all the API functions, you can use [Postman](https://www.postman.com/)

 ### Installation Steps

 1. Clone this repository or download the script file: